diyscif/diyscif/scif-thesis.md

 ceilings, radiators, etc. should only puncture the electromagnetic shield through special shielding anchor plates.
 These anchor plates are sheet metal disks that are attached to the room shielding over a large area with an RF gasket or highly conductive adhesive.
-They insure a larger contact area between the screw and shield, to couple them with as low an impedance as possible.
+They ensure a larger contact area between the screw and shield, to couple them with as low an impedance as possible.
 This helps maintain continuous electrical conductivity, limiting the effect the hole has on the shield's overall performance. [@wolfsperger2008, pp. 334-335]